 But something that you’ll immediately notice isn’t the same is the addition of two airflow control dials.
-There’s one dial on each side of the Nord 4, just below the pod.
+There’s one dial on each side of the device, just below the pod.
 Each dial has a semi-circular slot cut into it and can be rotated clockwise to close the airflow, or counter-clockwise to open the airflow.

 There are small notches along the side of the dials, as well as a notch that runs down the face of it, that aid in turning the dials.
 Still, it’s much too hard to adjust, especially when you first start using them.
 The dials loosen up a little bit with use, but not nearly enough.
 If you don’t have nails, good luck!
 Start growing them now!